markosski/eventdriven/README.md

 ## Start All Services Using Containers

 This should start all applications and kafka cluster.
 Once logs stop printing it means all services are connected.
+Web UI will be availabe at `localhost:9000`.

 `docker-compose -f zk-single-kafka-single.yml -f all-apps.yml up`